stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 * Can be published and reused

 ## Versions of raw data
 Imagine a data collection.
 The data is compiled in a file and given a file name.
 Some time later we want to add new data.
 We collect and add it to the original file.
 Even later we add a second layer of additional data.
 Three potential versions of our raw data now exist.
-Do we acknowledge all three as sets independently, or do we only recognise the latest?
+Do we acknowledge all three as independent sets, or do we only recognise the latest?
 The answer depends on what data organisation strategy we apply!

 - Single file + Internal documentation
 All relevant information on what was added to the orignal data, and when, are stored in the data file itself and explained spatially or by labeling.
 Retrieval of the original data can be achieved based on the included information.